morris-lab/Capybara/README.md

 ## Analysis of Cells with Multiple Identities

 A unique aspect of Capybara is the classificaiton of cells with multiple identities, which are key to characterize cell fate transitions in a continuous process.
+Cells with multiple identities label transition harbors, while the discrete cell identities that connect these cells mark potential pivotal states/hallmarks during the continuous processes.
+In Capybara, we further develop a 'transition metric', a transition score, to measure the flux through the mixed cell identities.
+It is worth noting that the intention of this score is not to measure potential of each identity but to measure the dynamics going through each discrete state.
+For details, please refer to the paper.
+Here, we use an example of cardiomyocyte reprogramming to demonstrate the processing of data, cells with multiple identities and calculation of transition scores.

 *Note: this will be continuously updating*